chi-dragonflies-2015/curatr/README.md

   * Curator
   * Creation date
 - See a stripped-down and minimalist slide show of that particular gallery, featuring only the image itself, its title and artist, and the curator’s notes.
+- Move backwards and forwards in gallery using the arrow keys on my keyboard.
 - Hover over a slide-in menu containing:
-  * Options for manually moving backwards and forwards in gallery
+  * Options for manually moving backwards and forwards in gallery with my mouse
-  * “Playback” controls for optional slide show view (backwards, forwards, pause/play)
+  * “Playback” controls for optional slide show view (pause/play, set time for each image)
-  * Ability to control how long each slide shows
   * Ability to quit and go back to the main menu
 - Click on any image at any time to go to its original Flickr page.

+## MVP

+### Sprint 1
+- [ ] Create schema
+- [ ] Create migrations
+- [ ] Create models
+- [ ] Incorporate flickraw gem
+- [ ] Incorporate OAuth ability to sign into Flickr
+- [ ] Skeleton HTML and controller routes for testing all

+### Sprint 2